23knightst813/Health-Advice-Group/Documentation/assetlog.md

 - Github: Code Snippets
   - Source: https://github.com/23knightst813/Coder-Dojo
   - License: Owned by the author (Theo)
-  - Rationale: Used to get code snippets of code I have allreayd made cutting devlopment times
+  - Rationale: Used to get code snippets of code I have allready made cutting devlopment times

 ## Other Assets
 Images: Design Features On Pages